S-Houston/digitised-pid-mlops/README.md

 conda activate pid
 streamlit run streamlit_app.py
 ```
-- By default, the app uses the full dataset (Dataset/).
+Note:

-- For quick testing or demonstration, change source_dir = 'Dataset/Demo' in streamlit_app.py to use the demo P&IDs.
+ - The Streamlit application is currently configured to run on the Demo subset of the dataset only.
+To run on the full dataset, the folder structure and app code would need adjustments to handle the Training, Validation, and Test subfolders.
 ---

 ## Why This Matters